mdgriffith/elm-style-animation/README.md

 ## The Basics

 I recommend checking out [the Elm Architecture](https://github.com/evancz/elm-architecture-tutorial/) if you haven't already.
-These examples will be much easier if you're already familiar with the standard model, update, and view pattern.
+These examples will be much easier if you're already familiar with the standard `model`, `update`, and `view` pattern.
 As well you should understand the basics of using the `Effects` library.

 So, with all that in mind, here's a basic overview of what you'll need to do to use this library.